-As requested by the owner/representative of the above referenced project (client), Alpha Foundations inspector visited the project and performed a visual inspection of readily accessible foundation areas (slabs, walls, and piers) and associated structural framing elements.
+As requested by the owner/representative of the above referenced project (client), the field inspector visited the project and performed a visual inspection of readily accessible foundation areas (walls and piers) and associated structural framing elements.
 Unless noted below, destructive testing and evaluation was not performed.
-Based on this inspection, Alpha Foundations Inspector and the client agreed to the following "Scope-Of-Work".
+Based on this inspection, the field inspector and the client agreed to the following "Scope-Of-Work".